denizmavi-commencis/AI-Code-Review-Test-iOS/PRE_COMMIT_HOOK_SETUP.md

 ## 🐛 Reporting Issues

-If you encounter problems with the pre-commit hook:
+If you encounter problems with the pre-push hook:

 1. Check the troubleshooting section above
 2. Verify prerequisites: Xcode, Swift, Cursor, Python, SwiftLint (optional)
 3. Review the terminal output for specific errors
 4. Contact the mobile lead with:
    - Error message
-   - What you were trying to commit
+   - What you were trying to push
    - Output of `cursor agent status`
    - Your Cursor version: `cursor --version`
    - Your Xcode version: `xcodebuild -version`